Table of Contents

 In Arizona, many adoptions occur by step-parents seeking to adopt their step-children.
 The other common scenarios involve grandparents adopting their grandchildren, and a couple seeking to adopt children either because they cannot have children of their own, or for the greater good of society.

-“Step-Parent Adoption” can be relatively easy if the biological parent of the child is willing to consent to the adoption.
+In accordance with Arizona adoption laws, a “Step-Parent Adoption” can be relatively easy if the biological parent of the child is willing to consent to the adoption.
 Many times that parent will be willing to consent to termination of their parental rights because they will be relieved of child support obligations and any other responsibilities that the law requires as a parent.
 This is also true of grandparents adopting grandchildren, due to the fact that both biological parents may be unable or ill-equipped to adequately raise the child, therefore they are willing to consent to the adoption.
 Lastly, many young couples who get pregnant (i.e. high school couples) are aware that they are not ready to handle the responsibilities of parenting a child and are, therefore, willing to consent to the adoption.

 Adopting parents may be required to complete a pre-placement “Home Study” in preparation for the adoption process.
-The rules are different for the Step-Parent Adoptions.
+The rules are different for the Step-Parent Adoptions in Arizona.
 The Home Study will involve a social worker who will interview the prospective parents and conduct a background investigation.
 In addition to criminal history, financial history and the familial history, the social worker will also want to conduct a medical examination.
 Lastly, the social worker will want to tour the prospective parents’ home in order to make sure they can adequately provide for the potential adoptive child.

 The Cantor Law Group will seek to assist in the transition between the biological parents and the adopted family in the case of a non-relative adoption.
 Obviously, this will not be necessary if a Step-Parent or grandparent adoption is involved.
 In situations involving non-relative adoptions we can assist with both “domestic” (U.S.) adoptions and “non-domestic” (international) adoptions.

 Usually, there are no restrictions to adoption in the U.S., however, it is a little more difficult for single persons to adopt then married couples.
 In addition, you must be at least eighteen years of age to adopt.
 In the case of international adoptions, some countries place an age limitation of fifty years while others do not.
 Again, if an adoption involves a relative who is willing to consent to Termination of their Parental Rights, then the process is fairly smooth.
+If you are looking to adopt a step-child, give us a call at (602) 254-8880 for a free adoption consultation.

 If the Adoption involves a child who has been in foster care for a number of years, then our role at The Cantor Law Group becomes even more critical.
-We will immediately file to terminate the parental rights of the biological parents in order to speed the adoption process.
+We will immediately file to terminate the parental rights of the biological parents in order to speed up the adoption process.
 In addition, the State will appoint a lawyer (i.e. a “Guardian Ad Litem“) on behalf of any child to make sure their rights are protected during the Termination of Parental Rights proceeding.
 This process is also necessary in cases where a relative (or the other biological parent who conceived the child with the relative) are unfit to be parents, yet they are still attempting to object to a Termination of their Parental Rights.

 Termination of Parental Rights